Discover the story of one of Italy’s most extraordinary dynasties of art patrons

 - Day 2: Friday 8 March

 - Our first morning in Florence will begin at one of the key monuments of the early renaissance, the guild church of Orsanmichele.
 Here we shall find a veritable ‘pantheon’ of late medieval and early renaissance sculpture by Ghiberti, Donatello and others.
-We continue to the romanesque Baptistery to view its three sets of external bronze doors, one by the Pisano workshop and the other two sets by Lorenzo Ghiberti.
-We shall also admire Florence’s great Cathedral, Il Duomo, where we shall see its fine contents and the great dome of Brunelleschi After a pause for coffee, we end the morning with a visit to the Dominican friary of San Marco, one of Cosimo di Medici’s pet projects.
+We continue to the romanesque Baptistery and Florence’s great Cathedral, Il Duomo, where we shall see its fine contents and the great dome of Brunelleschi (exterior only).
+After a pause for coffee, we end the morning with a visit to the Dominican friary of San Marco, one of Cosimo di Medici’s pet projects.
 Here we shall find a wealth of paintings by one of the great masters, Fra Angelico.
 After lunch (not included) we continue to the church of San Lorenzo, designed by Brunelleschi and paid for by the Medici – it was their parish church and indeed, the family mausoleum.
 It is particularly rich in sculptures by Donatello and his contemporaries.
 Finally, we visit the adjacent Palazzo Medici-Riccardi, the family’s great palace to see the tiny family chapel commissioned by Cosimo the Elder, with frescoes by Benozzo Gozzoli showing the Journey of the Magi.
 It includes many Medici portraits amidst the great cavalcade of Florence’s ‘great and good’.
 We return to the hotel and the evening will be free.

 - Day 3: Saturday 9 March

 - We spend this morning in the Uffizi Art Gallery, where we concentrate on paintings from the late middle ages up to about 1500.
-These rooms contain some of the finest paintings by all the greatest names of Florentine painting: pre-renaissance panels by Cimabue, Giotto and their contemporaries; altarpieces by Fra Angelico and Fra Fillipo Lippi; great allegories by Botticelli such as The Birth of Venus; exquisite portraits by Piero della Francesca; even great paintings from the North European tradition such as Hugo van der Goes’s Portinari Altarpiece, a painting which had a profound effect on Florentine art.
+These rooms contain some of the finest paintings by all the greatest names of Florentine painting.
+We shall focus on works by painters from the time of the Medici: altarpieces by Fra Filippo Lippi and Leonardo da Vinci; great allegories by Botticelli such as The Birth of Venus; exquisite portraits by Piero della Francesca; even great paintings from the Northern European tradition such as Hugo van der Goes’s Portinari Altarpiece, a painting which had a profound effect on Florentine art.
 At the end of this visit the rest of the afternoon and evening will be free.
 Lunch and dinner are not included today.

 - Day 4: Sunday 10 March

 - We begin with a visit to the Bargello Museum with outstanding sculptures by all the leading Florentine masters: Ghiberti, Donatello and Michelangelo.
 After a pause for coffee we continue to the Museo dell Opera del Duomo.
-Recently reopened after a major refurbishment, one of Florence’s great collections contains sculptures by amongst others Ghiberti, Donatello and Michelangelo.
+Reopened in 2015 after a major refurbishment, one of Florence’s great collections contains sculptures by Donatello and Michelangelo, and Ghiberti’s Baptistery doors, now restored to their original splendour and magnificently displayed.
 We then break for lunch (not included) and make our way to Santa Maria Novella, the Dominican church, in order to see Masaccio’s ‘Trinity’ fresco and the great fresco cycle commissioned by the Tornabuoni family from Ghirlandaio.
 Later in the evening we shall enjoy our final dinner.

 - Day 5: Monday 11 March